Rinkukalsi/Rinkukalsi/README.md

 - 🔭 Experimenting and working on Machine Learning projects!
 On a streak of learning new concepts each day, if not that you can find me having a run around the park.
 - 🌱 I’m currently learning more about finance!
-- 👯 I’m open to collaborate on projects in machine learning and analytics area.
+- 👯 I’m open to collaborate on projects in machine learning/analytics/data sciecne area.
 - 📫 I am best reached via rinkukalsi.t@gmail.com
 - 💬 I'm always open for some interesting conversations and a nice croissant!